waynew/demo-chat/README.md

 The goal is to add <kbd>@mentions</kbd> to our chat.
 This should look, feel and work just like Slack's version of the feature.
 They've done a great job of implementing theirs and more or less found the optimal design.

+### Working with us

+We like to work in a collaborative, communicative manner.
+We'll invite you to our Slack #tech room.
+We expect you to:
+- Ask us questions to clarify things you're uncertain about
+- If you get stuck on something, ask us for help
+- Collaborate with us if there's a skill you lack
+- Communicate your timeline to us and give realistic estimates of when you'll hit key milestones (e.g. proof of concept, first draft, final version)
+- Preview your work (UX / code / demos) early and often so we can provide helpful guidance and know how it's going
+- Give a little video-demo to the tech team at the end showing the feature in action and your code

 ### Specification

 Your solution should do the following: